Skip to main content

 2. After Creation: Use the Update observable enrichment step to add or modify enrichment data anytime.

-3. Accessing Enrichment Data: Once added, enrichment data is accessible whenever the observable is retrieved—via workflow steps, cases trigger scenarios or the API.
+3. Accessing Enrichment Data: Once added, enrichment data is accessible whenever the observable is retrieved—via workflow steps, cases trigger scenarios, or the API.

 Example: Automatically Enrich an Observable When Associated with a Case